 Gryph telling the Jedi Covenant that they never knew Zayne at all if they ever believed he could hunt them down and murder them.

-Zayne and Shel's reconcilliation in Knights of Suffering, especially considering the fact that she was planning to kill him less then 15 minutes earlier.
+Zayne and Shel's reconciliation in Knights of Suffering, especially considering the fact that she was planning to kill him less then fifteen minutes earlier.
 Her crying into his shoulder while hugging him probably helped to establish this atmosphere.

 Evil Is Sexy: Chantique's outfits are eerily similar to some of the stuff Emma Frost wears, as well as dominatrix outfits in general.